sagnikc395/sagnikc395.github.io/README.md

 ## unofficial

-- building `/ideas` as a way to keep track of my project ideas , other thinking of what im really interested in and other things im building.
+- building `/ideas` as a way to keep track of some project ideas that I have and would possibly build down the line.